micronucleus/micronucleus/Readme.txt

 License
 =======

 This project is released under the GPLv2 license.
-Code uploaded via the bootloader is not subject to any license issues.
+Code uploaded via the bootloader is not subject to any license.

 In addition, we'd like you to consider these points if you intend to sell products using micronucleus: